Kate-Thomas/BL_Cotton_MS_Tiberius_C_VI/README.md

 5. Short version of De laude psalmorum

+Black refers to this text as a ‘summary of uses 1-8’ of De laude psalmorum.
+The reasons given for singing the psalms here are roughly those given in the eight sections of the treatise, although the psalms listed at the end of the text do not completely match those given in each section.
+The ‘si uoluerit’, interspersed throughout the version in Tiberius, reflects the frequent occurrences of ‘si vis’ and ‘si volueris’ in the full text.
+The fact that this phrase has been added in in superscript serves all the better to demonstrate that the copyist, like the composer of the original treatise, wished to emphasise that this prayer programme is voluntary and designed to meet the needs of the person who was praying.

 5.1: Sententia Leonis papae: complete versions of the text are attributed to Alcuin, Leo and Augustine.